How to Brew and Harvest Chamomile

 For Cold Brew Chamomile Tea

-To sweeten your cold brew chamomile tea, make a simple syrup by heating up by mixing equal parts sugar and water in a saucepan over medium heat to dissolve sugar into the water.
+- To sweeten your cold brew chamomile tea, make a simple syrup by heating equal parts sugar and water in a saucepan over medium heat to dissolve sugar into the water.
 Once ready simply pour in the desired amount when the tea is at the preferred strength.

 I hope you have enjoyed today’s post all about How to Brew and Harvest Chamomile.
 For more garden tips visit the Garden Tips tab.